vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 Installation with ROCm
 ============

 vLLM 0.2.x onwards supports model inferencing and serving on AMD GPUs with ROCm.
-At the moment AWQ quantization is not supported, but SqueezeLLM has been incorporated.
+At the moment AWQ quantization is not supported in ROCm, but SqueezeLLM quantization has been ported.
-The ROCm version is tested and verified on LLaMA-2 models.
+Datatypes currently supported in ROCm are FP16 and BF16.

 Requirements
 ------------